Hernández sharp as Royals blank Orioles 6-0

 Lopez hit a solo homer with one out in the first, and the Royals added three more runs in the eighth.
 Lopez singled home a run and later scored on Benintendi’s single.
 Carlos Santana hit an RBI groundout.

-Dozier added a two-run homer in the ninth.
+“I was just frustrated I couldn’t get through that eighth,” said Means, who was taken out after allowing a leadoff double to Dozier.
+“I’ve got to be able to go out and finish — my pitch count’s not very high — and I wasn’t able to do that.
+That’s the only negative thing that I really have.”

-Hernández has allowed three earned runs in 24 2/3 innings over his past four appearances.
+Dozier added a two-run homer in the ninth, his 11th of the season.

 Kansas City won for only the fifth time in its last 19 games in Baltimore.